elaforge/karya/doc/INSTALL.md

 If you want to build the documentation:

-    cabal install hscolour pandoc
+    cabal install hscolour

-These are separate because pandoc has a ridiculous number of dependencies. pandoc has so many dependencies it might break your install by downgrading things, so maybe do that in a separate sandbox, or at least --dry-run first.
-It's a completely independent binary, so however you can get it compiled and installed is fine.
+    my-package-manager install pandoc

+You can also install pandoc with cabal but it has a ridiculous number of dependencies.

 ## INSTALLED SEPARATELY

+- Git, and make sure user.email and user.name are configured.

 - Fltk, from <http://fltk.org/>.
 The latest 1.3 should work fine.
 I use the SVN version because in the past its had bugfixes for retina macs.